-Michael David Cohen is a faculty fellow in American University’s Center for Congressional and Presidential Studies and a research associate professor in the University of Tennessee’s Department of His…
+Michael David Cohen is a faculty fellow in American University’s Center for Congressional and Presidential Studies (CCPS) and a research associate professor in the University of Tennessee’s Department…

 Jeffrey Crouch Assistant Professor School of Prof and Extd Studies

 Areas of Expertise: Federal Executive Clemency/Presidential Pardons Dr. Jeffrey Crouch is an assistant professor of American politics at American University.
-He is the Editor of AU's Congress & the Pr…
+He is the Editor of Congress & the Preside…

 Mickey Edwards CCPS Fellow in Residence